-Students will return to classrooms five days per week starting in the fall of 2021, with the exception of students in grades 4 through 12 who choose to continue learning virtually.
+Students returned to classrooms five days per week in the fall of 2021, with the exception of students who chose to continue learning virtually.
 Through the addition of the ARP ESSER III funds, every student and teacher will have any needed technology, programs, support, and supplies for engaged learning.
-Professional development began during the summer of 2021 and will continue throughout the length of this funding to support needed interventions.
+Professional development began during the summer of 2021 and continues throughout the length of this funding to support needed interventions based on data.